pupil-labs/pupil-docs/neon/neon-player/index.md

 />

 ## Why Neon Player?

-There could be times when using Pupil Cloud is not an option (e.g. no internet conection), but you would like to still be able to visualize, explore and export your data in an easy way.
-Hence, **Neon Player**!
+There could be times when using Pupil Cloud is not an option (e.g. no internet conection), but you may still need to visualize, explore and export your data in an easy way.
+Hence, Neon Player!

+## First steps

+After you download it from the button above and install it, if you have used Pupil Player you will find the interface quite familiar.

+A gray screen will welcome you indicating how to [load a recording](#loading-a-recording).

-## Load a Recording
+## Loading a Recording

-To load a recording into Neon Player, you first need to download or export it to your computer.
+To load a recording into Neon Player, you first need to download or export this recording it to your computer.
 This can be done in two ways:

 1. Directly transferring it from the Neon Companion Device.
 For detailed instructions on this method, refer to our [guide](/data-collection/transfer-recordings-via-usb/).
 2. Downloading it from the [Pupil Cloud](/pupil-cloud/).
 To do this, right-click on a recording in Pupil Cloud, select **Download**, and ensure you choose the **"Native Recording Data"** format.
 This option is distinct from the **"Time Series + Video"** format and becomes available only after activation in your workspace settings.